daon1213/Compose_Pra/README.md

 # Compose_Pra
-Review of jetpack compose and basic
+Review of jetpack compose and basic skills